Professor John Corbett, Consultant Neurologist

 Founder of Corbett Neurophysiology Services (CNS)

-In order to enable CNS to cope with an exceptionally long wait-list for new appointments, Professor Corbett has now gathered together a team of like-minded Neurologists who share his passion for neurophysiology.
-The CNS vision is to provide patients and referrers with high-quality neurophysiology, keeping out-of-pocket expenses to a minimum as a gesture to help patients cope financially in a world of ever-rising medical costs.
+In 2010 Professor Corbett gathered together a team of like-minded Neurologists and Scientists who shared his passion for neurophysiology.
+Their vision was to provide patients and referrers with high-quality neurophysiology, keeping out-of-pocket expenses to a minimum as a gesture to help patients cope financially in a world of ever-rising medical costs.